 There are plenty of ways to get traffic tickets: reckless driving, speeding, seatbelt violations, etc. While many of these tickets are relatively straightforward (you go over the speed limit, you get a ticket for speeding), some of them are more complicated than they appear.
 For this reason, Gannes & Musico has dedicated this blog post to explaining the intricacies of failure to yield tickets.

-A failure to yield ticket is given when a motorist fails to properly yield for a pedestrian who is legally allowed to cross the street.
+In New York, a failure to yield ticket is given when a motorist fails to properly yield for a pedestrian who is legally allowed to cross the street.
 As stated in the New York Vehicle and Transportation Law (N.Y.
 VTL): “Motorists must yield to any pedestrian crossing the road on which they are traveling.”

 However, there are different scenarios where this law may or not come into effect.